Canada is Finally on Board with Banning Single-Use Plastics

 Plastic pollution greatly harms all habitats as well.
 It creates a dangerous environment that animals have not evolved to live in.
 Plastic pollution has gotten so bad where there are islands of garbage created on the ocean.
 They are called ocean garbage patches and many are stretched kilometers on the ocean containing tons upon tons of plastic waste.
 Plastic in habitats creates poisoning, starvation and a dangerous environment for land animals, ocean life and humans alike.

-Examples of Single Use Plastics and What You Can Use Instead?
+What Are Examples of Single Use Plastics & What Can You Use Instead?

 Single use plastics offer serious health and environmental problems in the world.
 Some examples of single use plastics include: